mrclfd/kernel-builder-ci/README.md

 # Kernel Builder using CI

-### CI Supported : DroneCI & CircleCI
+*CI Supported : DroneCI & CircleCI*

 ## How to Use
 #### DroneCI
 1. Create your DroneCi Account
 2. Fork this repo
 3. Change Kernel Source link, compiler, telegram id
-4. Activate the forked repo
+4. Activate the forked repo on DroneCI
 5. Create a Telegram Bot on BotFather and copy the token
 6. Create a new Secret Key named BOT_API_KEY and paste your bot token in Key value
 7. Create a new build and your kernel will compiled